htotoo/ESP32-Portapack/README.md

   - See yourself in the maps, to know the relative positions.
 Great while hunting weather balloons.
   - Mark the location of the signals you saw.
   - Help with the Foxhunt.
-- **Compass**
-  - To see where the signal comes from while using a directional antenna. (eg for Foxhunt)
-  - Helps find satellites.

 ### Features not yet ready: